SWEGroup39/GatorChatApp/Sprint2.md

 - There are 5 tests in total
 - Tests 1-4 deal with the chat message window and Test 5 deals with the Login Page
 - There are a mixture of only front-end functionality and API testing cases included
-- Test 1: Checks if local host for the chat window can be accessed, types in the message "Hello!
+- **Test 1**: Checks if local host for the chat window can be accessed, types in the message "Hello!
 Cypress" and clicks the send button.
 This test case only checks the front-end functionality and not the API call.
 There are designated unit tests for the API.
-- Test 2: Checks if local host for the chat window can be accessed, types in the search bar "Hello" and clicks the search button.
+- **Test 2**: Checks if local host for the chat window can be accessed, types in the search bar "Hello" and clicks the search button.
 This test case ony checks the front-end functionality.
 It does not account for the API call.
-- Test 3: This is a unit test case for the search function where it sends a GET request and expects a response of status 200 (OK).
+- **Test 3**: This is a unit test case for the search function where it sends a GET request and expects a response of status 200 (OK).
 This test case ensures that the API call of GET is properly functioning when the search function is running.
-- Test 4: This is a unit test case for the send message function where it sends a message of How is the weather along with the message id, receiver id, and sender id.    -Sends a POST request and expects a response where the message is posted to the chat window.
+- **Test 4**: This is a unit test case for the send message function where it sends a message of How is the weather along with the message id, receiver id, and sender id.    -Sends a POST request and expects a response where the message is posted to the chat window.
    - This test case ensures that the API call of POST is functioning when the send message function is called
-- Test 5: Checks if local host for the login page can be accessed, types in a username: harry.k and password: harry and clicks the login button.
+- **Test 5**: Checks if local host for the login page can be accessed, types in a username: harry.k and password: harry and clicks the login button.
 This test case only checks the front-end functionality and not the API call because that has not been implemented yet.
-- In summary, Tests 1,2, and 5 are check the front-end functionality and Tests 3,4 are unit tests for the chat window functions.
+- In summary, Tests 1, 2, and 5 are check the front-end functionality and Tests 3,4 are unit tests for the chat window functions.
 - All the tests cases ensure that both the front and back ends are correctly connected therefore checks if the app is correctly integrated.
 - These test files can be found in the FRONT-END branch in the folder Cypress Tests
-- Link to Cypress Tests: <a href="https://github.com/SWEGroup39/GatorChatApp/tree/Front-End-Branch/CypressTesting">Cypress Tests</a>
+- **Link to Cypress Tests**: <a href="https://github.com/SWEGroup39/GatorChatApp/tree/Front-End-Branch/CypressTesting">Cypress Tests</a>
 <hr>

 ### API Documentation